 You can freeze your lemongrass just as you might do peppadews, one of our other favourite spices, in a sealed transparent-plastic packet; it will keep readily for a year.

 If the powder from the store is really fresh it's okay but soon after the container is opened it begins to oxidise and lose its flavour; and nutrient value too.

 Herbs and spices have many unknown and often unresearched phytochemicals.
 There are indications that some of those in lemongrass have beneficial anti-inflammatory properties; that is important for all of us.
 Who would not benefit from less angry blood vessels, muscles and joints?

 Those who are unduly anxious, and others wary of taking diuretics, will find that a lemongrass tea enjoyed daily has some benefit.

 It is well known in beekeeping circles that using the essence of lemongrass in a decoy hive will attract a feral swarm.
 I am about to start testing with sticks, freshly-harvested from the garden.

-Lemongrass likes a sunny but not too hot area to grow; there it will thrive and multiply.
+Lemongrass likes a sunny but not too hot area to grow in; there it will thrive and multiply.
 Our first three attempts up against a concrete wall were doomed to fail but now we have a very large patch in the garden.
-It is frost-resistant.
+It is fairly frost-resistant.

 It is part of our philosophy not to take capsules and powders, or an essence, but where possible to grow the herb or spice; lemongrass has proved to be one of the simpler plants to propagate.